d-ramasamy/Data-Science-Notebook-Comprehension-Task/README.md

 * You may or may not receive additional information on the notebook

 You will need to:
-* record the answers for the questions (in order) in the given file.
+* record the answers for the questions (in exact order) in the survery questions.
-* think-aloud in order for us to record your thoughts throughout the process.

 At the end of the experiment we will obtain the following things:
-* The audio & video recording of the data scientist thinking aloud while answering the questions in screen-sharing mode
+* The recording of the experiment while answering the questions in screen-sharing mode
 * answers to the questions
-* modified code if any
+* modified code to the original notebook if any

 The notebook given to you solves the following data science task:
 - Compare housing and rental prices in five major cities on the United States’ west coast.
 Five major cities in this task are: Seattle, Portland, San Francisco, Los Angeles, San Diego.